The Oxbow Archaeologists

 Badour Gate Site

 This site is located on a low dune along a former channel of the Chippewa river near the entrance to CNC.
 This site was discovered in 1992 during a shovel test survey.
-In 2022 we returned to the site to conduct excavations along the paleo-channel and determine the age of the occupation.
+In 2022 and 2023 we returned to the site to conduct salvage excavations along the paleo-channel and determine the age of the occupation.

-Copyright © 2022 Oxbow Archaeologists - All Rights Reserved.
+Copyright © 2025 Oxbow Archaeologists - All Rights Reserved.

-Powered by GoDaddy Website Builder
+Powered by